 Colby-Sawyer College is fortunate to offer its students clinical experiences in a variety of inpatient and community settings.
 The School of Nursing and Health Sciences has relationships with Dartmouth-Hitchcock Medical Center, New London Hospital, Concord Hospital, Lake Sunapee Region Visiting Nurse Association and Hospice, and New Hampshire area schools, in addition to other health and human services organizations.
+For students out of the area, Colby-Sawyer College will create an affiliation agreement with each student's employer or another healthcare organization convenient to them.

-At the time clinical experiences begin, every nursing student must have on record in the School of Nursing and Health Sciences evidence of current certification in cardiopulmonary resuscitation (CPR) at the Health Care Provider/Professional Rescuer level, issued by either the American Red Cross or the American Heart Association.
-Students may not attend clinical internships without proper documentation of all health and safety requirements on file in the School of Nursing and Health Sciences.
-A criminal background check and a urine drug screening test are agency requirements.
+Every nursing student must have the following on record in the School of Nursing and Health Sciences at least four weeks prior to the start of their clinical experience: evidence of current certification in cardiopulmonary resuscitation (CPR) at the Health Care Provider/Professional Rescuer level, issued by either the American Red Cross or the American Heart Association, proper documentation of all health and safety requirements, and a criminal background check and a urine drug screening test (agency requirements).
 Random urine drug screening may also be conducted at the discretion of the program.
 Regarding clinical education policies, the nursing program abides by the policies articulated by the clinical agencies in which it is engaged.